playerony/lifestyle-blog/README.md

 ## 👀What's inside:

-It is a code of my personal blog about lifestyle.
+This is a code of my personal blog about lifestyle.
 Here is a backend and two app panels configured in the one project.

 ## ⚠️ Prerequisites